 \subsubsection{Cloud Interaction Latency $\psi_\text{Cloud}$}

 The interaction time with the cloud LLM encompasses the entire process from sending the prompt to receiving the response.
-This includes uploading the prompt and modalities, inference by the cloud LLM, and downloading the response.
-We directly recorded the interaction time with the cloud LLM for different sets of uploaded modalities $\mathcal{M}$ during the creation of our \DatasetName dataset.
+This includes uploading the prompt and modalities, inference using the cloud LLM, and downloading the response.
+We directly record the interaction time with the cloud LLM for different sets of uploaded modalities $\mathcal{M}$ during the creation of our \DatasetName dataset.